davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-04-kona-diaries-2015-day-9-a-different-type-of-kona-brew.md

 ![20151002-0906](/images/2015/20151002-0906.jpg)

-We jumpedin the pool and by 7pm were both shattered, full of food and happy.
+We jumped in the pool and by 7pm were both shattered, full of food and happy.

 Then I made an attempt to catch up on the blog.